Vedic Influence in Muslim countries

 In

-and even introspected the knowledge provided by the Vedic philosophy.
+India and even introspected the knowledge provided by the Vedic

-However, as Abbasid’s power declined during the ninth century
+philosophy.
+However, as Abbasid’s power declined during the

 As

-learning started to be decentralized and spread throughout, even in
+and learning started to be decentralized and spread throughout,

-the lands that were spread with Vedic thoughts.
-And the Turks were not
+even in the lands that were spread with Vedic thoughts.
+And the

-very respectful towards the Vedic culture like the Arabs were.
+Turks were not very respectful towards the Vedic culture like the

 Edward